remond-git/COP4610_Kernel_Project/README.md

   - The output is not written to the proc file correctly.

 ## Division of Labor
-- Gonzalez
+- Emmanuel Gonzalez
     - Added ...
-- Sanchez
+- John Sanchez
     - Added ...
-- Stringfellow
+- Andrew Stringfellow
     - Added ...